 Choosing the Best Time to Visit Keukenhof Gardens

 The best time to visit Keukenhof is typically the end of March through mid May when the park opens to the public.
 The length of winter weather will determine the best time to actually plan your visit.
 Since this can be hard when planning a trip from abroad, such as from the United States, it is best to aim for mid to late April.
 This will give you the best chance to see the most flowers in bloom.
 However, if you have the opportunity to plan a trip earlier (or later) in the season, you should definitely visit!

-The great thing about Keukenhof is that the flower fields are continuously blooming once the season starts.
+The great thing about Keukenhof is that the gardens are continuously blooming with tulips and other flowers once the season starts.
 What you see one week will be entirely different than on another week!
 You can check the weekly flower update on the Tulips of Holland website.
 My last visit was during the third week of April and, while many flowers had not yet bloomed due the long winter, many had also come and gone.
 Despite this, there were still more flowers than you can imagine.
-I had my fill with four hours in the gardens and still didn’t cover all of the grounds.
+I spent four amazing hours in the gardens and still didn’t see all of the gardens within Keukenhof.